mtawarma/mtawarma.github.io/src/components/bio.md

 [INFORMSUPS]: https://www.informs.org/Recognizing-Excellence/INFORMS-Prizes/UPS-George-D.-Smith-Prize
 [CCE]: https://www.aiche.org/community/sites/divisions-forums/computing-systems-technology-division-cast/blog/2024-computing-chemical-engineering-award

-Mohit Tawarmalani is the Executive Associate Dean of Faculty and Allison and Nancy Schleicher Professor at the
+Mohit Tawarmalani is the Executive Associate Dean and Allison and Nancy Schleicher Professor at the
 [Mitch Daniels School of Business, Purdue University][Daniels].
 He serves as the academic director of